The Web address of this

 loveless (physical only) sex, leaving one or both partners increasingly dissatisfied and

-Partners who feel "empty" (as in
+Partners who

-childhood) are vulnerable to
+feel "empty" (as in childhood) are vulnerable to the excitement and

-major risks, and (c) sexual
+and (c) sexual affairs. including possible incest.

-Kids raised by adults who can't genuinely
+Kids raised by adults who can't

 attach